idvorkin/idvorkin.github.io/_posts/2015-11-18-what-is-strategy.md

 **Strategy requires deciding what not to do**

 Three types of trade offs:

-1) Inconsistent brand or reputation.
+1. Inconsistent brand or reputation.
-1) Inconsistent activities
+1. Inconsistent activities
-1) Limits on internal coordination and control.
+1. Limits on internal coordination and control.

 You can straddle, but there's a huge penalty.
 Avoid False Trade Offs.
 No trade off -> No competitive advantage.

 ### IV.
-Fit gives you competitive advantage and sustainability
+Fit and sustainable competitive advantage.

 * How do the unique activities interrelate and reinforce each other.
 * Fit is as strong as the strongest link?

 #### Types of Fit

-1) First order - simple consistency.
+1. First order - simple consistency.
 All activities accumulate.
-2) Second orders - activities reinforce each other.
+2. Second orders - activities reinforce each other.
-2) Third orders - optimization effort
+2. Third orders - optimization effort

 Activity Maps:
     List out critical activities.
 Strong positions have High order strategic themes as high fan out nodes in the middle.